-1.1 Honorary Degree Candidates for Addition to the Approved Roster
+1. Honorary Degree Candidates for Addition to the Approved Roster

-CONFIDENTIAL - to be distributed at the meeting
+CONFIDENTIAL - to be distributed prior to the meeting

-MOTION: That the list of honorary degree candidates for addition to the Approved Roster, appended to the University's official file, be approved.
+MOTION: That the list of honorary degree candidates for addition to the Approved Roster, as appended to the University's official file, be approved.

-Due to the confidential nature of this information, the candidates' names and biographies are detailed in the report distributed at the meeting.
+Due to the confidential nature of this information, the candidates' names and biographies are detailed in the report distributed confidentially prior to the meeting.